Are red eyes a symptom of COVID-19?

 • Watery or slightly whitish drainage

 Be sure to contact your eye doctor before heading to their office.
-Amid the COVID-19 pandemic, office hours and protocols have changed, and some eye doctors are now diagnosing patients through virtual visits.
+Since the COVID-19 pandemic, office hours and protocols have changed.

 SEE RELATED: Are your red eyes from COVID-19 or allergies?